susymaijer/p16/README.md

 > pip config set pancreas.target /exports/lkeb-hpc/[YOUR_USER_NAME]/venv_environments/[YOUR_VENV_NAME]

-Then, install the following packages:
+Then, also install the following packages:
 - SimpleITK
 - pydicom

 **Option 2: Clone my venv environment (Not recommended)**

 I'm not even sure if this would work, since the nnU-Net installation is quite specific.
-However, I added my venv enviromnent as a yaml file in TODO/TODO.
+The versions used by me are present in requirements.txt

 ## Install nnU-Net